-Defending victims of truck accidents is not at all like auto accidents.
+Defending the victims of truck accidents is not at all like auto accidents.
 Many times the party on the other end of the lawsuit is a large trucking company or corporation.
-Our team of serious injury attorneys have the experience and know-how to successfully meet the unique challenges of truck accident cases and ensure that our clients are justly compensated for their injuries.
+Our team of serious injury attorneys has the experience and know-how to successfully meet truck accident cases' unique challenges and ensure that our clients are justly compensated for their injuries.
 Our staff of experienced Fort Myers truck accident lawyers can help ensure you receive the justice you deserve.
 Contact us today!Florida Truck Accidents: The Damages Are Real

-Due to their immense weight, size, and momentum at collision or impact, the end result of trucking accidents are unfortunately often fatal.
-Every 16 minutes a person is injured or killed in a U.S. trucking accident.
-While some are blessed in avoiding these lethal outcomes, oftentimes one is rendered disabled or disfigured because of the magnitude of these accidents.
+Due to their immense weight, size, and momentum at collision or impact, trucking accidents are unfortunately often fatal.
+Every 16 minutes, a person is injured or killed in a U.S. trucking accident.
+While some are blessed in avoiding these lethal outcomes, frequently, one is rendered disabled or disfigured because of the magnitude of these accidents.
 Factors that contribute to these accidents include:

 - Break Failure

 Because the severity of trucking accidents is often great, trucks are required to carry higher levels of insurance to cover the losses an accident victim may incur.
 The larger the truck, the more insurance it must carry to compensate any damage or injury that may have occurred.
 Unfortunately, an injured party will not be financially compensated and protected simply because the law recognizes a right of recovery against a trucking company.
 Therefore, those injured in trucking accidents must acquire proper representation from a truck accident lawyer in Fort Myers to fully ensure their rights as trucking negligence victims are protected.